Venitak2004/2024-apr-std-t1a1-intro-to-web/README.md

-# Intro to html and css
+# intro to html and css